 The Eli and Edythe Broad Art Museum is the art museum of Michigan State University.
-Also an engaged public institution, The Broad is a contemporary museum devoted to the exploration and exhibition of signifcant art from around the globe.
-This international focus is supported also by the contexualizing of contemporary art within the history of art by virtue of our historical collection.
+Also an engaged public institution, the Broad MSU is a contemporary museum devoted to the exploration and exhibition of significant art from around the globe.
+This international focus is also supported by the contextualizing of contemporary art within the history of art by virtue of our historical collection.
 The Broad MSU is a place where artists’ ideas, words, and actions create a vibrant center for questioning and understanding the modern world.

-Dedicated to experimentation and study, The Broad MSU is a laboratory for the new, grounded in a deep appreciation for the historical.
-With a historic collection containing objects from the Greek and Roman periods, through the Renaissance, and on to the Modern, The Broad is unique among contemporary art museums in its ability to frame the broad range of contemporary art practices within a firm historical context.
+Dedicated to experimentation and study, the Broad MSU is a laboratory for the new, grounded in a deep appreciation for the historical.
+With a historic collection containing objects from the Greek and Roman periods, through the Renaissance, and on to the Modern, the Broad MSU is unique among contemporary art museums in its ability to frame the broad range of contemporary art practices within a firm historical context.